CIS5650-Fall-2025/Project1-CUDA-Flocking/README.md

 - Uniform (scattered) scales ~linearly with N (sort + limited neighbor checks).
 Hundreds to thousands of FPS for 10k–100k; tens for 1M.
 - Coherent is the fastest at all N because coalesced memory reduces global memory traffic in the neighbor kernel.

-With the rendering enabled, low counts are often vsync‑limited (~240 FPS on my setup).
+With the rendering enabled, low counts are often vsync‑limited ~240 FPS on my setup.
 At higher counts, the compute becomes the bottleneck.
-We notice that coherent uniform remains much faster than the naive method, and significantly faster than scattered uniform at large N.
+We notice that coherent uniform remains much faster than the naive, and significantly faster than scattered uniform at large N.

-Coherent uniform achieves the highest simulation FPS at every size while the naive method collapses past ~50k boids.
+Coherent uniform achieves the highest simulation FPS at every size while the naive collapses past ~50k boids.
 Turning viz off reveals true simulation throughput.

 This makes sense since neighbor candidates are pruned by spatial binning (vs. O(N²)), and coherent access makes each candidate check cheaper.